 Workshop tuition fees will be standardized by SRA.
 For 2021, these fees will be $80/$100 for a half day workshop, and $120/$140 (prices are early bird/onsite).

 Contingent on meeting minimum enrollment requirements, workshop organizers will receive $50 per enrolled participant for a half-day workshop and $70 per participant for a full-day workshop.
 Any remaining funds will be provided to SRA to cover the cost of the workshops and to offset annual meeting costs.
 Organizers may offer their share of the financial compensation to the Specialty Group(s) of their choice, or to funds supporting student travel to the Annual Meeting.

 In addition, organizers of any workshop meeting minimum enrollment requirements will receive up to three (3) complimentary (non-transferrable) registration for the SRA Annual Meeting.
 Additional organizers (beyond three) will be allowed to register for the conference at early-bird rates.

 If you have specific questions, please email us at WorkshopProposal@SRA.org.

-The Society for Risk Analysis welcomes opportunities to co-sponsor events organized by other organizations.
-Co-sponsorship provides event organizers with a means of reaching a wider audience.
-It helps SRA provide additional opportunities for professional education and networking to its member.
+The Society for Risk Analysis (SRA) welcomes opportunities to co-sponsor events organized by other organizations, or specialty groups within SRA.
+Co-sponsorship provides event organizers with outreach to SRA members.
+It helps SRA provide additional opportunities for professional education and networking to its members.

-Please use this form to apply for SRA co-sponsorship for your event.
-The Information you provide will help SRA determine whether your event is an appropriate one for co-sponsorship.
+The information you provide on the form will help SRA determine whether your event is an appropriate one for co-sponsorship.
 We are interested in whether: